Pelosi on track to be speaker again, faces difficult 2021

-WASHINGTON (AP) — Speaker Nancy Pelosi seemed on track Sunday to renew her hold on the House’s top job, but ahead of her is the challenge of producing legislation to tackle the pandemic and revive the economy while leading the chamber’s narrowest majority in two decades.
+WASHINGTON (AP) — Speaker Nancy Pelosi appeared on track Sunday to renew her hold on the House’s top job, but ahead of her is the challenge of producing legislation to tackle the pandemic and revive the economy while leading the chamber’s narrowest majority in two decades.

-The new Congress convened Sunday, just two days after lawmakers wrapped up their contentious previous session and with COVID-19 guidelines requiring testing and masks for House members.
-There was widespread mask-wearing and far fewer lawmakers and guests in the chamber than usual.
-It was a scene unimaginable two years ago when the last Congress commenced, before the pandemic struck.
+The new Congress convened Sunday, just two days after lawmakers ended their contentious previous session and with COVID-19 guidelines requiring testing and face coverings for House members.
+There was widespread mask-wearing and far fewer lawmakers and guests in the chamber than usual, an unimaginable tableau when the last Congress commenced two years ago, before the pandemic struck.

-As usual, the House was using its first vote to elect its speaker.
-Pelosi, who has led House Democrats since 2003 and is the only woman to be speaker, was widely expected to retain her post despite grumbling among some Democrats, a slim 222-211 edge over Republicans and a handful of absences because of the coronavirus.
+Pelosi, who has led House Democrats since 2003 and is the only woman to be speaker, was widely expected to retain her post despite some Democratic grumbling, a slim 222-211 edge over Republicans and a handful of absences because of the coronavirus.
 There were two vacancies in the 435-member House.

-“No one counts better in the House of Representatives than Nancy Pelosi,” said Rep. Hakeem Jeffries, D-N.Y., in an interview, describing her vote-counting skills.
-“And she has earned the right to continue to lead the House forward because of an incredible track record of success in the midst of turbulent times in getting things done for everyday Americans,” said Jeffries, a member of his party’s leadership and a leading contender to replace her whenever Pelosi steps down.
+Rep. Hakeem Jeffries, D-N.Y., formally nominated Pelosi for the job, calling her “a notorious negotiator and a legendary legislator for such a time as this.”

+Jeffries, a member of House leadership who’s expected to contend for the speakership whenever Pelosi steps aside, said that as Pelosi prepares to work with Democratic President-elect Joe Biden, “Brighter days are ahead in the United States of America.
+This is the day of great renewal in the House of Representatives.”

 To be reelected, Pelosi needed a majority of votes cast for specific candidates and could afford to lose only a handful of Democratic votes.
 House rules give her a bit of wiggle room because lawmakers who are absent or who vote “present” are not counted in the total number of those voting.